Lasting Powers of Attorney Services

 GPs and other health professionals sometimes refuse to act as certificate providers.
 Many older people lose contact with friends who have known them for the minimum required time period.
 Choosing a solicitor with expertise in older client issues makes sense.

 Choosing us to be your certificate provider

 If you choose us, we can undertake an independent assessment of mental capacity before the Lasting Power of Attorney is finalised.
 We will retain a record of the assessment and if a query should be raised in the future about the circumstances when you made the lasting power of attorney we can provide information from our personal knowledge and file documents about the assessment.
 This could even involve appearing before the Court of Protection.

 Enduring Powers of Attorney

 It is no longer possible to make an enduring power of attorney.
-They were phased out when the Mental Capacity Act came into force in 2007.
-But any enduring powers of attorney made before that should be valid if they were correctly completed.
-Enduring Powers of Attorney (EPA) require registration when the Donor is no longer capable of making his/her own decisions about property and financial matters.
-We can check your EPA and help your attorneys get it registered through the Office of the Public Guardian so they can carry on helping you.
+They were phased out when the Mental Capacity Act came into force in October 2007.
+But any enduring powers of attorney made before that date should be valid if they were completed correctly.

 Advice and support for LPA and EPA attorneys